jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ### Cost: Free

-Grass STEM is pleased to provide this class for free!
-However, we highly recommend donations to enable us to expand.
-All excess profits will be donated to charity.
+Grass STEM is pleased to provide this camp for free!
+We want this opportunity to be available to everyone.